Dev-Wizard/Dart-1/README.md

 # Dart
-# Dart-Tutorials Learn Dart Programming, its basics and Fundamentals from scratch.
+Learn Dart Programming, its basics and Fundamentals from scratch.